nojronatron/nojronatron.github.io/code301-files/authentication.md

 What is Authorization Code Flow?

-> For Auth0, it means authentication and authorization are handled in a single stream of activy that supports server-side, mobile, desktop, client-side, machine-to-machine, and devices.
+> For Auth0, it means authentication and authorization are handled in a single stream of activity that supports server-side, mobile, desktop, client-side, machine-to-machine, and devices.

 What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?